Fonsan/dunder/Readme.md

 	sleep 1 # other heavy stuff
 	puts lazy_array # <- will be printed after 2 seconds

-changing the order will fix this though
+changing the order of the statements will fix this though

-	lazy_array = Dunder.load(Array) do
+	lazy_array = Dunder.load do
 		sleep 1
 		[1,2,3]
 	end